rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 ## Problem Definition

-In various scenarios, you may wish to ensure that messages sent to an exchange are consistently and equally distributed across a number of different queues based on the routing key of the message, a nominated header  (see "Routing on a header" below), or a message property (see "Routing on a message property" below).
-You could arrange for this to occur yourself by using a  direct  or topic exchange, binding queues to that exchange and then publishing messages to that exchange that match the various binding keys.
+In various scenarios it may be desired to ensure that messages sent to an exchange are reasonably [uniformly distributed](https://en.wikipedia.org/wiki/Uniform_distribution_(discrete)) across a number of queues based on the routing key of the message, a [nominated header](#routing-on-a-header), or a [message property](#routing-on-a-header).
+Technically this can be accomplished using a direct or topic exchange, binding queues to that exchange and then publishing messages to that exchange that match the various binding keys.

 However, arranging things this way can be problematic:

-1. It is difficult to ensure that all queues bound to the exchange will receive a (roughly) equal number of messages without baking in to the publishers quite a lot of knowledge about the number of queues and their bindings.
+1. It is difficult to ensure that all queues bound to the exchange will receive a (roughly) equal number of messages (distribution uniformity) without baking in to the publishers quite a lot of knowledge about the number of queues and their bindings.

-2. If the number of queues changes, it is not easy to ensure that the new topology still distributes messages between the different queues evenly.
+2. When the number of queues changes, it is not easy to ensure that the new topology still distributes messages between the different queues evenly.